Ofcom's annual customer-service report

 Another reason why giffgaff may appeal to those in a budget is the fact that all of its contracts are available on a rolling, monthly basis.
 This means you’re free to switch to a different network whenever you wish without paying any hefty exit fees, and you won’t be tied into a lengthy and ultimately expensive contract.

-The best performing network of the Big Four in 2021, according to Ofcom’s annual report, is O2.
-However, while an overall satisfaction score of 93%, a value for money score of 87% and a reception and signal strength score of 85% sound quite impressive, these scores actually fall in line with the UK-wide averages.
+The best performing network of the Big Four in 2022, according to Ofcom’s annual report, is O2.
+Its overall satisfaction score of 93% is just slightly above the industry average, as is its value for money score of 86%.
+Meanwhile, the number of customers with a reason to complain, at 9%, is in line with the UK average.

 O2 runs its own network in the UK, which both Tesco Mobile and giffgaff use to deliver their own services.
 This makes it one of the so-called ‘Big Four’, along with EE, Three, and Vodafone.
 So, if you want to go for one of these respected and reliable companies, O2 might be your best bet, according to Ofcom.